1: Select a Business

-*Note: This page is generally only applicable to individual buyers.
+*Note: This page is only applicable to individual buyers.

-In this section, we discuss the importance of acquiring a business that matches your interests and skills.
-We also offer tips on minimizing risks and facing the fear of making the leap.
+Below, we discuss the importance of acquiring a business that matches your interests and skills.
+We also offer tips on minimizing risks and making the leap when you find a business you like.

 Strategically Minimize Risk

-Weigh the following criteria carefully to minimize your risk when selecting a business:
+Consider the following strategies to minimize risk when selecting a business:

-If you possess related industry knowledge and skills, your learning curve will be shorter, which saves time and limits risk.
-But, your knowledge can become a handicap if you aren’t willing to delegate.
-You may find yourself micromanaging areas of the business that aren’t critical to its long-term success.
-Leverage your knowledge to provide the most value to the business you can, such as in sales or marketing, and be willing to delegate routine tasks that don’t directly contribute to future revenue and that can be easily performed by staff.
+If you possess industry knowledge and skills related to the business you are considering, your learning curve will be shorter, which saves time and limits risk.
+But, your knowledge can become a handicap if it prevents you from delegating.
+You should focus on working on the business rather than in it.
+For example, if you have a background in construction and you acquire a construction-related business, you may spend the majority of your time in the field on jobs as opposed to building and marketing the business.
+Leverage your knowledge to maximize the value you provide to the company, such as in sales or marketing.
+You should also be willing to delegate routine tasks that don’t directly contribute to generating revenue and that can be adequately performed by staff.

-Some skills are transferable to other industries, while others are not.
-You can minimize risk by targeting a business in which you can leverage your existing skills instead of moving into an industry or business where you must acquire a new skill set altogether.
+Some skills are transferable to other industries.
+You can minimize risk by targeting a business in which you leverage your existing skills instead of moving into an industry or business where you must acquire new skills.

-It’s also best to focus on performing tasks that are revenue-generating in your new business.
-Revenue-generating skills are in high demand and come with a high price tag – generally, they’re related to sales, marketing or networking.
+It’s often ideal to focus on performing tasks that generate revenue.
+Revenue-generating skills are in high demand and come with a high price tag – generally, they’re related to sales, marketing, or networking.
 You’re more likely to be successful in a business where you have – and love performing – the skills that directly contribute to success.

-It’s wise to maintain a moderate financial cushion in the event of a downturn.
-This includes both emergency funds and a strong debt-coverage ratio.
+If you’re capitalizing the business with debt, it’s wise to maintain a moderate financial cushion in the event of a downturn.
+This includes emergency funds and a strong debt-coverage ratio.
 A healthy debt-coverage ratio varies, but the wider the gap between the business’s monthly cash flow and your debt payments, the lower the risk and the more likely you’ll be able to weather unexpected events.

 Balance Risk and Opportunity

-Your goal as a business owner should be to mitigate risk, not to completely eliminate it.
-If you prioritize security, you may sacrifice the freedom and opportunity that come with any form of risk.
+Your goal as a business owner should be to mitigate risk, not to eliminate it.
+If you prioritize security, you may sacrifice the freedom and opportunity that often accompany risk.
 Being an entrepreneur is inherently risky – you must be prepared to accept uncertainty in any business in which you choose to invest.

 First-time business owners may be more averse to risk than experienced ones.
 Experienced entrepreneurs may be more accustomed to making decisions based on “gut feelings” or incomplete information.
-There’s no perfect business – as a business owner, you must learn to embrace both the opportunities and the risks.
+There’s no perfect business – as an aspiring business owner, you must learn to embrace both the opportunities and the risks.

 Face Your Fears and Take Calculated Risks